As mentioned earlier, the calacs

 The bias reference files are updated frequently (bi-weekly).
 For full frame images, the BIASFILE

 has the same dimensions as a full-size science image, 1062 x 1044 for HRC and 4144 x 2068 for WFC, allowing for simple image arithmetic on arrays of equal size.
-For post-SM4 WFC sub-arrays, aperture-specific BIASFILEs are used to account for different bias gradients, but the concept of simple image arithmetic remains.
+For WFC subarray images in the post-SM4 Cycles 17-23, aperture-specific BIASFILEs are used to account for different bias gradients, but the concept of simple image arithmetic remains.

 Only after the completion of acsccd